crayse1/PUB_SSHMATE/README.md

 # PUB_SSHMATE
 ### This is a tool designed for admins to run commands on one or more devices.
 This tool is useful if you support Cisco and need to run commands on a regular basis on you devices.
 You setup a batch file that will run the tool as many times as needed.
+Use the "-shell" argument to enter commands in the same shell instead of reconnecting to the device or server for each command.

 ### View Website: https://crayse1.github.io/PUB_SSHMATE/